 I want to deprogram my mind.
-I feel like I have all these programs running in my mind that have developed in response to my environment.
+I feel like I have all these programs running through my head that have developed in response to my environment.
 I needed to develop these programs, because we all have to figure out how to fit in to our environment.
 But often, the programs get out of control, they start running on autopilot.
-I feel like I’m going through life just making conditioned responses to my environment, hardly making any conscious decisions.
+I feel like I’m going through life in a series of conditioned responses to my surroundings, hardly making any conscious decisions.

 I’m hoping to create a life that I want to live, instead of a life that is living me.